-The term Blue Cruise (also called Blue Voyage or Blue Tour) originated in a Turkish book entitled "Mavi Yolculuk", written by historian, translator, academic and archaeologist, Azra Erhat.
-Published in 1957, the book describes the author's wonderful experiences sailing along the southwestern coast of Turkey, especially between Çeşme and Antalya.
-The term Blue Cruise is now used to describe recreational yachting trips aboard classic gulets which take visitors to ancient cities, harbours, tombs, mausolea, and intimate beaches along Turkey's Turquoise Coast bordering the Aegean and Mediterranean Seas.
+The term Blue Cruise (also called Blue Voyage, Blue Tour, or Mavi Tur in Turkish) originated in a Turkish book entitled "Mavi Yolculuk" (which translates to "Blue Voyage"), written by historian, translator, academic and archaeologist, Azra Erhat.
+Published in 1957, the book describes the author's wonderful experiences sailing through the gorgeous blue water of Turkey's south west coast.

 The concept of the Blue Cruise entered the Turkish imagination even earlier though, through the writing of Cevat Şakir Kabaağaçlı (aka, The Fisherman of Halicarnassus).
 Exiled to Bodrum in 1925, he eventually chose to make the small seaside town his permanent home, taking his friends on boat trips and introducing them to this beautiful part of the world.